noahehall/theBookOfNoah/linux/cmdline.md

     - STDOUT and STDERR are redirected to the `nohup.out` file
       - if multiple cmds are run from the same directory, all STDOUT and STDERR get appended to the same file
         - be careful!!! ^^ it can be confusing

+  - `nice -n X CMD` set the s
+  - the root user can renice cheduling priority of a cmd as you start it
+    - -n X - set the scheduling priority
+      - -20 highest
+      - 19 lowest

+  - `renice -n X -p PID` change the priority of a cmd thats already running ont he system
+    - can only renice processes that you own
+    - can only renice your processes to a lower priority
+    - the root user can renice any process to any priority

+#### SCHEDLING
+  - `at -f SCRIPT TIME` specify a time when the linux system will run a script
+    - its best to redirect the script output as by default the at cmd will email it via the sendmail application
+    - TIME if you submit a time that has already passed the SCRIPT will run immediately
+      - 10:15pm
+      - noon, midnight, teatime (i.e. 4pm), now
+      - MMDDYY, MM/DD/YY, DD.MM.YY
+      - now + 25 minutes, 10:15pm tomorrow, 10:15 + 7 days
+    - OPTIONS
+      - -f specify the script to run
+      - -q specify the job queue
+        - 26 job queues available for different priority levels
+          - a-z, A-Z
+          - the higher alphabetically the job queue, the lower the priority
+          - default job queue = a
+      - -M suppress all output, i.e. no redirection / email

+  - `atd` daemon that runs in the background and checks the job queue for jobs to run
+    - most distros start this damon automatically at boot time

+  - `atq` view pending jobs

+  - `atrm JOB_NUMBER` removing pending jobs

+  - `crontab` schedule jobs to run on a regular basis
+    - if the linux system is turned off at the time the scheduled job is set to run, the script WILL NOT RUN!!!
+      - use `anacron` instead if you expect this is likely
+    - cron tables: contains all jobs and their schedules
+      - format
+        - min hour dayofmonth month dayofweek cmd
+        - `15 10 * * * CMD` everyday at 10:15
+        - `15 16 * * 1 CMD` every monday at 4:15
+        - `00 12 * * * if [ "date %d -d tomorrow" = 01 ]l then; CMD`
+          - check everday at 12noon to see if its the last of the of the month, if so, run the CMD
+    - each user can have their own cron table
+    - OPTIONS
+      - -l list all schedule jobs
+      - -e create/add/edit entries to your crontable

+  - `anacron` similar to crontab, except it will execute missed jobs in the advent the system was off during the scheduled time
+    - deals only with programs located in the cron directories, e.g. /etc/cron.monthly
+    - /var/spool/anacron/cron.*ly
+      - it uses timestamps to determine if the jobs have been run at the proper scheduled interval
+    - /etc/anacrontab config file for the anacron program
+      - similar to the cron table
+        - except it does not deal with scripts that have execution time needs less than daily
+      - format
+        - period delay identifier cmd
+          - period: how often the jobs should be run in days -

 ## VARIABLES